 - The wall paintings in the Parish Church of Alaiza (3.5 kms off-route).

 - Vitoria Old Town and The Basilica de San Prudencio, Armentia.

 - On the Santo Domingo route, the walled town of Salinillas de Buradón.

 - On the Burgos route, the impressive Pancorbo Gorge.

-- a free PDF version from our CSJ Guides and Updates page.
+Please note that Pilgrim Guides to Spain # 4.
+Los Caminos del Norte, B: The Tunnel Route.
+By Tony Roberts, published by Confraternity of St James, 2010 has been discontinued and is now out of stock in our Shop.
+However this is still currently available as a free PDF from our CSJ Guides and Updates page.
 Please consider making a donation to help us cover the costs of making this available.

 Please see also: CSJ member Tom Barton’s Vasco impressions – JUNE 2015 – an account of his walk along the Camino Vasco describing recent improvements in the way-marking and availability of albergues.